Nemophila (band): 2019–2023: Formation, Revive, Seize The Fate, and early success

+2024–present: Evolve, Saki's departure, and Apple of My Eye

+Nemophila released their third studio album, Evolve, on January 17, 2024.
+A concert celebrating their fifth anniversary was held at the Nippon Budokan on February 17.
+On March 31, it was announced Saki had left Nemophila due to "differences in direction" and the band would continue as a four-piece.
+Composer and producer Kensuke Akiyama also later announced he was no longer affiliated with the band, but said he was open to working with them again.

+Nemophila had their first performance as a quartet at the 2024 Naon no Yaon festival on May 18, but their first standalone concert was held at Wild Side Tokyo on May 28.
+Following a tour with other acts that is scheduled for June, they will then hold a one-man tour throughout August and September.

 Musical style and songwriting

 Saki said the most important thing in Nemophila is to play "hard music like metalcore, but make it 'yurufuwa', to give it more of a personality.
 A Japanese word, it means... fluffy and smooth."
 She elaborated in another interview, "Traditionally, rock bands have a strong, masculine image.
 The concept of 'yurufuwa' is to stay close to ourselves rather than forcibly portraying our female identity as masculine.
 We thought it was interesting to make the cuteness of something fluffy come together with intense metal parts.
 You can feel it in the choruses of 'Dissension' and 'Raitei', but also in our behavior on stage."
 Hazuki has cited the various ways in which Mayu sings as an important feature of Nemophila; "Her raw voice is very characteristic.
 That is why we were aiming for a heavier sound."

 According to Saki, when the band first formed they started composing songs that combined "some little Japanese things, like in 'Oiran', some electronic elements and Japanese rock with lots of melodic elements."
-Although Saki composes some songs, Nemophila has a composer team that works behind the scenes and gives the members the MIDI data.
-Hazuki said they always welcome input from composer/producer Kensuke Akiyama; "he tells us when a phrase is cool, or when we should try something different.
+Although Saki composed some songs, Nemophila has a composer team that works behind the scenes and gives the members the MIDI data.
+Hazuki said they always welcomed input from composer/producer Kensuke Akiyama; "he tells us when a phrase is cool, or when we should try something different.
 He suggests in a song where Mayu should use a shout voice or where a phrase to go along with a shout might fit best."
 Saki described the process as not all that different from when the band writes their own songs; "After the songs are finished, we discuss the image the song has to convey with mister Akiyama and each other.
 Then we add our own ideas to the demos and that will be the foundation of the song."